Anthony Quayle: Film and television

 His first film role was an uncredited brief appearance as an Italian wigmaker in Pygmalion (1938) – later film roles included parts in Alfred Hitchcock's The Wrong Man, Michael Powell and Emeric Pressburger's The Battle of the River Plate (both 1956), Ice Cold in Alex (1958), Tarzan's Greatest Adventure (1959), The Guns of Navarone (1961), H.M.S.
 Defiant, David Lean's Lawrence of Arabia (both 1962) and The Fall of the Roman Empire (1964).
 He was nominated for an Academy Award for Best Supporting Actor for his role as Cardinal Wolsey in Anne of the Thousand Days (1969).

-Often cast as the decent British officer, Quayle drew upon his wartime experiences, bringing a degree of authenticity to the parts absent from the performances of some non-combatant stars.
-But he memorably - and convincingly - played a German Panzer officer and spy in Ice Cold in Alex.
+Often cast as the decent British officer, Quayle drew upon his wartime experiences, bringing authenticity to the parts absent from the performances of some non-combatant stars.
+Nonetheless, he convincingly also played a German Panzer officer and spy in Ice Cold in Alex.
 One of his best friends from his days at the Old Vic was fellow actor Alec Guinness, who appeared in several films with him.
 He was also a close friend of Jack Hawkins and Jack Gwillim; all four actors appeared in Lawrence of Arabia.

 Television appearances include the Armchair Theatre episode "The Scent of Fear" (1959) for ITV, the title role in the drama series Strange Report (ITC, 1969) and as French General Villers in the television film adaptation of The Bourne Identity (1988).
 He starred in the miniseries Masada (1981) as Rubrius Gallius.
 Also he narrated the BBC drama serial The Six Wives of Henry VIII (1970), and the acclaimed aviation documentary series Reaching for the Skies (1988).
 Quayle also starred in the 'Last Bottle in The World' episode of Tales of the Unexpected.

+Caedmon Records

+Quayle's many recordings for Caedmon Records include Macbeth with Gwen Ffrangcon Davies, Medea with Judith Anderson, Hedda Gabler with Joan Plowright, Antony and Cleopatra with Pamela Brown, Sonnets from the Portuguese with Katherine Cornell, Julius Caesar, Titus Andronicus, The Iliad and The Odyssey, and The Merry Wives of Windsor.